utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ```

 - You'll notice the file show up in the list of files in the File Explorer on the left.
 Click on that and it will open the file in the editor.
-- Add a headline and some text to the file, like thi below:
+- Add a headline and some text to the file, like this below:

 ``` markdown
 # My first Github project